Backwell: Backwell Lake

-Backwell Lake, also known as Buckland's Pool, is, despite its name, much closer to nearby Nailsea.
-The lake was built as a balancing pond in the mid-1970s and has become a wildlife haven for birds, bats and dragonflies, which are attracted by the open water and surrounding vegetation.
+Backwell Lake, also known as Buckland's Pool, is on the edge of the village, adjacent to Nailsea.
+The site is owned by Wessex Water.
+Originally built as a balancing pond in the mid-1970s, it has become a wildlife haven for birds, bats and dragonflies, which are attracted by the open water and surrounding vegetation.
 Bird species include gadwall, shoveler, pochard, tufted duck, grey heron and mute swans.
+Over 19 different dragonfly species can also be found.

 On 7 January 2018, local people circled the lake, linking hands, to protest against the proposed building of 700 homes and a four-lane link road in the village by Taylor Wimpey, which they believed would affect the lake and its wildlife.

 Quarries

 Stancombe Quarry opened in 1952.
 Today, the quarry which is operated by Tarmac, produces Carboniferous Limestone, which is mainly for use on the roads, after crushing on site.
 The site has an expected output of 28 million tonnes over a 25-year period.
 The now defunct Coles Quarry, in the south of the village, also produced limestone until it was closed by North Somerset Council.